jasonwhite/button/README.md

 A file is only determined to be changed if its last modification time changed *and* its checksum changed.
 Thus, one source of overbuilding is eliminated.

+## Automatic Builds

+Brilliant Build can run builds automatically when changes are made.
+This allows you to write code in your text editor, hit save, and watch your changes get built automatically.

+Simply pass in the `--autopilot` option, to enable it:

+    $ bb build --autopilot
+     > gcc -c foo.c -o foo.o
+     > gcc -c bar.c -o bar.o
+     > gcc foo.o bar.o -o foobar
+    :: Waiting for changes...

+An initial build will be done in order to ensure the build is fully up-to-date.
+If no changes have been made, this should be a quick no-op build.
+After the initial build, Brilliant Build will wait for changes and perform additional builds as needed.
+Simply exit with `CTRL-C`.

 ## Building the Build System

  1. Get the dependencies: